 The Ministry of Civil Defence & Emergency Management is a business unit of the Department of the Prime Minister and Cabinet

-The Ministry leads the way in making New Zealand and its communities resilient to hazards and disasters.
-The overarching strategy is through a risk management approach to the four "Rs" of:
+The overarching strategy is to build resilience through a risk management approach and the four "Rs" of:

-This approach starts with recognising the hazards we face and the vulnerability of our communities and infrastructure to those hazards.
-By addressing what these hazards could do to us, the focus can move to measures for reducing the risks and for managing the impacts when they occur.
+This approach starts with recognising the range of hazards we face and the vulnerability of our communities, buildings, and infrastructure to those hazards.
+By understanding the impacts we could face from hazards, the focus can move to measures for reducing the risks and for managing impacts when they occur.

 The Ministry aims to put the right tools, knowledge and skills in the hands of those who will be responsible for designing and implementing solutions at the local level.
-It does this by working closely with local government, utilities and the emergency services involved in civil defence emergency management.
+We do this by working closely with local government, lifeline utilities, the emergency services, and a range of other organisations involved in civil defence emergency management.

 The Analysis & Planning Unit is responsible for the research and development of Civil Defence Emergency Management (CDEM) concepts across hazard risk management, readiness, response and recovery.
 Tasks include coordinating science advice and the application of research, national planning, the development of guidance and doctrine and international engagement.
 The Unit also has responsibility to manage relationships with partner Departments and agencies at the national level.